rameshiy/rameshiy/README.md

 Driven by a desire to solve real-world problems through technology, I later developed **COMS (Colony Management System)** using **Core PHP and MySQL**, further expanding it into a **Flutter-based mobile app**.
 The system was used by **both Western and North Eastern Railways**.

-Today, I serve as a **Data Analytics and Application Development expert** at **CRIS (Centre for Railway Information Systems), Indian Railways**, where I manage large, mission-critical datasets and build high-performance applications.
+Today, I serve as a **Data Analytics and Application Development Team Lead** at **CRIS (Centre for Railway Information Systems), Indian Railways**, where I manage large, mission-critical datasets and build high-performance applications.

 ---